John Diggle (Arrowverse): Declining the Box

 After some time, Diggle visits Eobard Thawne, who is imprisoned in an A.R.G.U.S. supermax prison on Lian Yu.
 After Barry departed after asking Thawne about a Fast Track Labs worker claiming to be Eobard Thawne, Diggle appears to ask for his help on unlocking the mystery box he had found.
 Thawne helps him to reopen it, but Diggle declines its powers since he prefers to be with his family.

 Assisting in fighting Bloodwork

 While attending Barry Allen's birthday party, John Diggle is among those who got taken over by Bloodwork's blood samples.
 Khione later used her powers to free Diggle so that he can help Flash and a temporarily resurrected Green Arrow.
 As Spartan, he helps Green Arrow, Flash, and Kid Flash in defeating Bloodwork before he can infect the Multiverse with his blood.

 Superman & Lois version

-A variant of John Diggle appears on the Earth that Superman & Lois takes place on:
+A doppelganger of John Diggle appears in the Earth that Superman & Lois takes place on.